winstoncheong/academic-webpage/recit/2022spring/index.md

     * Apr 4, 2022: Added information on the problems of evaluating arctrig(trig()).
 Added formulas for how Nagy does this type of problem.
 Added more about vector geometry (unit direction vector, vector magnitude, deconstruction and reconstruction).
 Added material for hw 8 (orthogonality, projection, area of parallelogram and triangle, law of sines, law of cosines, general triangle solving)
     * Apr 18, 2022: Added Triangle Area formulas (SAS and Heron's)
     * Apr 26, 2022: Added section on formula combining sine and cosine of same frequency.
 Added warning on the $\pm$ in the half-angle formulas.
 Edited sum-to-product formulas to make things less error prone.
+    * May 3, 2022: Added material on complex numbers (Converting between polar and cartesian, De Moivre's formula, roots of complex numbers)

 ## Other Resources